Time Team Live: Series 2 (1998)

 Guest presented by Sandi Toksvig and Hugh Fearnley-Whittingstall alongside Robinson.
 Edited into Time Team series 6, episode 11.

 Series 3 (1999)

 Guest presented by Sandi Toksvig and Paul Thompson alongside Robinson.
 Edited into Time Team series 7, episode 13, "York".

 Series 4 (2000)

 Guest presented by Sandi Toksvig and Liza Tarbuck alongside Robinson.
 Edited into Time Team series 8, episode 12, "Three Tales of Canterbury".

 Series 5 (2001)

-Guest presented by Sandi Toksvig and Alice Roberts alongside Robinson.
+Guest presented by Sandi Toksvig alongside Robinson.
+Alice Roberts appears in an archaeology role, her first appearance on TV, but appears as an "expert", not a presenter.
 Edited into Time Team series 9, episode 13, "Seven Buckets and a Buckle".

 The Big Dig (2003)

 Time Team's Big Dig was an expansion on the live format.
 A weekend of live broadcasts in June 2003 was preceded by a week of daily short programmes.
 It involved about a thousand members of the public in excavating test pits each one metre square by fifty centimetres deep.
 Most of these pits were in private gardens and the project stirred up controversies about approaches to public archaeology.
 Edited into a Time Team special, "Big Dig, The Hole Story".